It’s similar to a home pregnancy test: you do the test yourself and see the result within a few minutes.

-One dot appears on the test to tell you it’s working.
-If antibodies are present, a second dot appears.
+The test checks for HIV antibodies in a small sample of your blood.
+One line appears on the test to tell you it’s working.
+If the antibodies are present, a second line appears.
 You do not need to send any part of the test back to us.
 The test can only be used once.

 That’s why it’s important that any positive result on this test is confirmed with a second blood test by a healthcare professional.

-We pride ourselves on achieving high levels of confidentiality and data security.
-We will share your name and address securely with Bolloré, the company who will send out your test.
+We pride ourselves on high levels of confidentiality and data security.
+We will share your name and address securely with BioSure UK, the company who will send out your test.
 They will only use this data to post you the testing kit.

-If you have been exposed within the last 72 hours, you may be able to stop the virus taking hold by taking a course of Post-exposure prophylaxis (PEP).
+If you have been exposed within the last 72 hours, you may be able to stop the virus taking hold by taking a course of post-exposure prophylaxis (PEP).
 Check the Terrence Higgins Trust website for more details about PEP.